juliusHuelsmann/paint/README.md

 ```
 java -jar paint.jar
 ```
+having a java runtime environment installed.
 For being able to adapt the code and to contribute to the project, the working environment has to be set up: